Nexenta/edge-dev/README.md

 NexentaEdge designed with High-Performance in mind and provides best in class throughput and latency characteristics.
 In some cases up to 10x better results.

-NexentaEdge is ideal solution if you want to consolidate multiple data protocol access into one with globally enabled deduplication across all the high-level protocols: S3, SWIFT, NFS, iSCSI, NBD and NOSQL.
+*NexentaEdge is ideal solution if you want to consolidate multiple data protocol access into one with globally enabled deduplication across all the high-level protocols: S3, SWIFT, NFS, iSCSI, NBD and NOSQL*.

 # NexentaEdge Extended S3-compatible API